Tricompartmental osteoarthritis is a type of osteoarthritis that occurs in the knee. The knee can be divided into three compartments:

 Several factors increase your risk of developing OA, including tricompartmental OA.
 They include:

 Obesity.
-Carrying excess body weight adds greater stress to weight-bearing joints, such as the knees. shows that weight loss of at least 10 percent of your body weight can improve symptoms of osteoarthritis.
+Carrying excess body weight adds greater stress to weight-bearing joints, such as the knees.

 Older age.
 As you get older, your joints can gradually wear away.
 Regular physical activity and stretching can help slow down this process.

 Sex.
 Women are at